33 minute read

 All doors are locked to anyone denying that false allegations are rare.
 This reminds us that the most damaging media bias is more fundamental than any editorial slant; it comes from initial acceptance and rejection.
 For those who determine what the public hear, see and read, there is no mightier power than the power to ignore.
 Activists have all the access to media and to government, so the narrative is wholly theirs.
 Columnists and editors who champion their cause seem to see themselves as progressives who are boldly speaking truth to power.
 Yet as the new establishment in tenured positions, they are the power.

 Several times I have written brief articles about the issue of false allegations, but New Zealand mainstream editors have vetoed every one, sometimes after initial interest by a reporter.
 On the three occasions when a reason was given for rejection, it was because my claims were not backed up with “hard data”.
 The maddening problem is that any data has been repackaged in a way that gifts it to my adversaries, so it is worse than useless.
-Almost all wrongful allegations – including the one against us – are filed as genuine sexual accusation cases which as yet have insufficient evidence to proceed.
+As I wrote above, almost all wrongful allegations – including the one against us – are filed as genuine sexual accusation cases which as yet have insufficient evidence to proceed.